Healthy Diet Plans >> Do you know if you are fat for your height

 In order to promote optimal health it is essential to lose weight even for moderately overweight individuals to decrease their risk for cardiovascular and other weight-related diseases.
 Consider losing weight on a serious note if you are over 40 years of age, and have high total cholesterol, high LDL cholesterol, low HDL cholesterol, hypertension, any coronary heart disease, sleep apnea and type-2 diabetes.

-Should I try to lose weight and excess fat?
+Should I try to lose weight and excess fat as per my age?

-Weight loss becomes essential for you if your BMI values and waist circumference is high to prevent a risk for developing a health ailment.
+Weight loss becomes essential for you if your BMI values as per BMI Chart and waist circumference is high to prevent a risk for developing a health ailment.
 If you have the following conditions, seek professional advice:

 • If you have normal health and BMI is over 30